Large, fast and accurate HI intensity maps with latent overlap diffusion: Acknowledgments

 \section{Acknowledgments}

-The authors thank Danijel Skočaj, Giulio Scelfo, Francesco Villaescusa-Navarro, Bruce Basset, David Prelogovič, Daniela Breitman, Mauro Rigo, Kosio Karchev and Gabrijela Zaharijas for discussions and helpful suggestions.
-SM thank the Flatiron CCA and University of Nova Gorica for hospitality.
+The authors thank Danijel Skočaj for helpful suggestions that inspired the methods adopted, as well as Bruce Bassett, Daniela Breitman, Kosio Karchev, David Prelogovič, Mauro Rigo, Giulio Scelfo, Francisco Villaescusa-Navarro and Gabrijela Zaharijas for discussions.
+SM thanks the Flatiron CCA and University of Nova Gorica for hospitality.

 SM is supported by the National Recovery and Resilience Plan (PNRR), Dottorati Green/Innovazione under DM 351 and also acknowledges support from the SISSA-Flatiron Exchange Programme.
 RT acknowledges co-funding from Next Generation EU, in the context of the National Recovery and Resilience Plan, Investment PE1 Project FAIR ``Future Artificial Intelligence Research''.
 This resource was co-financed by the Next Generation EU [DM 1555 del 11.10.22].
 RT and MV are partially supported by the Fondazione ICSC, Spoke 3 ``Astrophysics and Cosmos Observations'', Piano Nazionale di Ripresa e Resilienza Project ID CN00000013 ``Italian Research Center on High-Performance Computing, Big Data and Quantum Computing'' funded by MUR Missione 4 Componente 2 Investimento 1.4: Potenziamento strutture di ricerca e creazione di ``campioni nazionali di R\&S (M4C2-19)'' - Next Generation EU (NGEU).
 Part of the simulations were postprocessed on the Ulysses supercomputer at SISSA.
 MV and RT are also partially supported by the INFN INDARK grant.